Ride the Nostalgic Edaville Railroad

 Mr. Edaville died in a furnace explosion in the early 50s, leaving his nephew and wife to run the railroad.
 The next owner, a distant family member, Nelson Blount, was also killed in a tragic accident, dying in a plane crash in the late 1960s.
 Still, the Edaville railroad powered on through two more decades.
 After closing for several years in the 1990s, Edaville expanded, re-branded, and reopened to become the charming New England amusement park it is today.

-The Christmas Wonderland Marketplace features food and handmade and edaville railroad reopens manufactured gifts for everyone on your list.
-They anticipate anywhere from 50 – 150,000 vendors a season selling items ranging from handmade woolens from Scotland and Ireland to gourmet salts and infused sugars, recycled tote bags, organic jams, jellies, sauces, micro greens, and vintage toys and collectibles (including vintage Edaville railroad merchandise).
-Montillio’s Bakery will be selling their deliciously famous and fabulous confections too.
+The Christmas Wonderland Marketplace features food and handmade and Edaville Railroad Reopens manufactured gifts for everyone on your list.
+The host a variety of vendors, selling items ranging from vintage Christmas decorations to gourmet salts and infused sugars, recycled tote bags, organic jams, jellies, sauces, micro greens, and vintage toys and collectibles (including vintage Edaville railroad merchandise).

 Tags: